-- Solid wood floors are made from one single piece of milled wood and for that reason they are often called real wood floors.
+- Solid wood floors are made from one single piece of milled wood and for that reason, they are often called real wood floors.
 Solid wood floors come in one solid piece of timber and are installed that way.

 - Engineered wood floors come in planks.
 Every plank is made from numerous layers of lumber material or plywood, fitted crisscrossed and glued together then topped with a real wood veneer.

-However, we believe this is not the full answer for your question, because if you are going to choose between the both options for your wood floor fitting project, you want to know more about functionality, resistance, hardwearing power, longevity, durability and all the aspects, which often make one type of wooden flooring preferred to another.
+However, we believe this is not the full answer to your question, because if you are going to choose between both options for your wood floor fitting project, you want to know more about functionality, resistance, hardwearing power, longevity, durability and all the aspects, which often make one type of wooden flooring preferred to another.

-When installed solid and engineered wood will look completely the same and it is hard even for the experienced professionals to tell the difference.
-So, if you are going for that natural elegance and classy look, the both options go to your list.
+When installed solid and engineered wood will look completely the same and it is hard even for experienced professionals to tell the difference.
+So, if you are going for that natural elegance and classy look, both options go to your list.
 Now, solid wood and engineered wood have both their specific positives and negatives, although they are pretty similar and if solid or engineered wood will be beneficial for your project highly depends on which of both is more suitable for your property.

-We completely understand that solid wood is desired product when purchasing a wooden flooring and the main reason is that people often don’t understand that engineered wood is actually the same product, manufactured according a different methodology.
-In fact, the both options are sturdy and solid and will provide durability and longevity, so they are recommended even for premises with high traffic and level of everyday use.
+We completely understand that solid wood is desired product when purchasing wooden flooring and the main reason is that people often don’t understand that engineered wood is actually the same product, manufactured according to a different methodology.
+In fact, both options are sturdy and solid and will provide durability and longevity, so they are recommended even for premises with high traffic and level of everyday use.

 The main difference as our professionals suggest is the installation methodology.
-Solid wood can be considered as the more sensitive options, often contracting and ballooning due to humidity and high temperature amplitudes.
+Solid wood can be considered as the more sensitive option, often contracting and ballooning due to humidity and high-temperature amplitudes.
 The timber can be glued or nailed down directly to the subfloor and every movement can cause some issues.
 Because of that, solid wood is recommended for relatively drier areas in order to prevent problems.
 Engineered wood, on the other hand, comes with great installation flexibility.
 For damp and uneven subfloor or humidity areas the floating fitting method for engineered wood is a great option and the construction will be super sturdy and durable.
 Engineered wood is also great with underfloor heating and insulation.